EgonHult/MontyHallProblem/README.md

 # MontyHallProblem

-See https://github.com/EgonHult/MontyHallProblem2.0 for another solution.
+See also https://github.com/EgonHult/MontyHallProblem2.0 for another solution.